 You can find a stunning pink sapphire at a smaller carat weight.
 You can also find incredible pink sapphires at larger weights.

-Because color is such a critical factor in a pink sapphire's beauty, if you want to purchase your gemstone online from a jeweller, make sure they offer high quality photos online.
+Because color is such a critical factor in a pink sapphire's beauty, if you want to purchase your gemstone from an online jeweller, make sure they offer high quality photos online.
 Before purchasing, you need to evaluate the stone's hue, tone and saturation.
 You also want to ensure you're buying from a reputable jeweller.